UnmovedDataScience/UnmovedFlow/README.md

 ## Overview

-The UnmovedFlowV2 is an extensive Python class, focusing on streamlining data preprocessing, feature engineering, model fitting, evaluation, and ensemble methods for both regression and classification problems.
+**UnmovedFlowV2** is an extensive Python class, focusing on streamlining data preprocessing, feature engineering, model fitting, evaluation, and ensemble methods for both regression and classification problems.
 It supports data splitting, generation of sample datasets, imputation, encoding, scaling, dimensionality reduction (with PCA, t-SNE, and UMAP), and outlier removal.
 For model development, it integrates with popular machine learning algorithms from Scikit-learn and XGBoost, and offers cross-validation and grid search capabilities for hyperparameter tuning.
 Additionally, it features data visualization tools for insights into data relationships and model performance.

 **UnmovedV1** is the original, purely functional code I am working on replacing with UnmovedflowV2.